Bristlecone Chapter of the California Native Plant Society

 The California Native Plant Society (CNPS) is a state-wide 501(c)3 non-profit organization of lay persons and professionals who share an interest in California’s native plants.
 The Society, working through its local chapters, seeks to increase the understanding of California’s native flora and to preserve this rich resource for future generations.
 Membership is open to all.

 The Bristlecone Chapter covers all of Mono and Inyo Counties and northeastern Kern County, an area that includes the east slope of the Sierra Nevada, the Northern Mojave Desert, the Inyo and White Mountains, and the Owens Valley.
 The southern end of the Bristlecone Chapter’s geographically large territory, in and around the Indian Wells Valley, has its own sub-chapter, Creosote Ring.

-The September-October Bristlecone Chapter Newsletter is online - read online or download and print.
+The November-December Bristlecone Chapter Newsletter is online - read online or download and print.

 Upcoming CNPS Events